 Replete with medieval style illuminated manuscript section dividers and maps, the narrative portion of the novel is engendered by culture specific motifs which aid in the acute suspension of disbelief, and visually support the fictional reality presented within its pages.

-Evolving from an appendix to a “stand-alone”, the manuscript is the first of six smaller works designed to accompany the corresponding number of full-length books of the series.
-Ripe with poetry, romance and mythological archetypes, the forty-seven-thousand word lyrical tale is bound together by the exploits and internal spiritual journey of a conflicted young man...one of the Prince and Princess of Drisnia’s most loyal followers; the youthful royal guardsman named Umeztad.
+Evolving from an appendix to a “stand-alone”, the Song of Umeztad is the first of six smaller works designed to accompany the full-length books of the series.
+Ripe with poetry, romance and mythological archetypes, the forty-seven-thousand word lyrical tale is bound together by the exploits and internal spiritual journey of a conflicted young man, one of the Prince and Princess of Drisnia’s most loyal followers; the youthful royal guardsman named Umeztad.

-The tale begins with the protagonist travelling alone in a neighboring, yet alien, nation in search of his beloved’s hand in matrimony.
+The tale begins with the protagonist travelling alone in an alien nation in search of his beloved’s hand in matrimony.
 Matters become complicated when he chooses to rest in a grove along the way, and is summarily informed by the woodsman whose task it is to insure the sanctity of the holy place, that his life is now forfeit in penalty of his trespass of the sanctified ground.
-Claiming his innocence due to his foreign origin, the woodsman allows Umeztad to recompense his infraction by performing a task rather than face death- that of slaying a “wily” creature that resides in the forest.
+Claiming his innocence due to his foreign origin, the woodsman allows Umeztad to recompense his infraction by performing a task rather than face death - that of slaying a “wily” creature which resides in the forest.

 In the wood he meets a fellow captive named Maisan; a woman with whom he swiftly falls into a romantic relationship with.
 She encourages him to forgo his task and remain with her as a pair, yet his heart beckons him to complete his original journey, and thus he enters the warren of a dreadful creature that Maisan has pointed out to him and has begged him to avoid.

-"The Dowry Voyage" follows immediately in the chronology of events within the series, and in this installment the primary heroic journey belongs to that of the character of the Princess.
+In this installment, "The Dowry Journey", the primary focus belongs to that of the character of the Princess.
 At the manuscript’s inception she is en route to her home country by sea in order to accept dowry gifts.
 Along with her consort and a detachment of guards, she quickly familiarizes herself with the master of her soon to adopted nations flagship; a near legendary commander named Cututhon.

 Introduced as a mentor character within the Princess’ overall character arc, the shipmaster’s vivid reminiscences give form to opening chapters of the novel.
 Set almost entirely at sea, the novel details naval combat, ship jargon, and fills the context of the narrative with an acute suspension of disbelief.